New ‘Wonder Woman’ Trailer May Contain Accidental Spoiler About Her Origin Story

-The new trailer for the upcoming DC Comics-based superhero movie Wonder Woman was released online Saturday — and the trailer left some comic book fans wondering if the trailer gave away more secrets about the legendary super heroine’s origin story than it meant to.
+The new trailer for the upcoming DC Comics-based superhero movie, Wonder Woman, was released online Saturday — and the trailer left some comic book fans wondering if the trailer gave away more secrets about the legendary super heroine’s origin story than it meant to.

 The remainder of this article about Wonder Woman contains possible SPOILERS for the film, so readers should be warned before proceeding.

-For those who have not yet viewed the latest official Wonder Woman movie trailer from Warner Bros Pictures, the studio that produces the DC Comics films, can watch the clip in the video below.
+For those who have not yet viewed the latest official Wonder Woman movie trailer from Warner Bros.
+Pictures, the studio that produces the DC Comics films, can watch the clip in the video below.

 The comic book character of Wonder Woman was created in 1941 by a psychologist named William Moulton Marston, whose other claim to fame was inventing the lie detector test.
 Marston was also an early proponent of what later became the feminist movement.

-As Marston told the story, Wonder Woman — Princess Diana of Themyscira, who goes by the name “Diana Prince” as her “secret identity — was created out of clay by her mother, the Amazon Queen Hippolyta.
+As Marston told the story, Wonder Woman — Princess Diana of Themyscira, who goes by the name “Diana Prince” as her “secret identity” — was created out of clay by her mother, the Amazon Queen Hippolyta.
 She was then imbued with godlike superpowers by the Greek goddess Athena.

-But in the 76 years since the first appearance of Wonder Woman in All-Star Comics #8, dozens of comic book writers and artists who have shepherded the character in then pages pf various DC Comics publications have added new wrinkles to the super heroine’s classic origin story, in some cases revising it altogether.
+But in the 76 years since the first appearance of Wonder Woman in All-Star Comics No. 8, dozens of comic book writers and artists who have shepherded the character in the pages of various DC Comics publications have added new wrinkles to the super heroine’s classic origin story, in some cases revising it altogether.

 According to the comic book industry news site Bleeding Cool, the new Wonder Woman movie may take its own surprise liberties with the origin story — and the trailer released Saturday may give away the secret.